Feyerabend/vm/vm1/README.md

 implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. *The code for the program then can remain the same.*
-Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere"[^any], that kind of illustrates that idea.
+Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere,"[^any] that kind of illustrates that idea.

 [^any]: See https://en.wikipedia.org/wiki/Write_once,_run_anywhere